A sarcophagus with a mummy inside that dates back to 1600 B.C. has been unearthed in the ancient Egyptian city of Luxor. |

 It dates back to 1600 B.C., when the Pharaonic 17th Dynasty reigned in Egypt, the country's Supreme Council of Antiquities said.

-The sarcophagus belonged to a top government official, whose mummy was enclosed inside, Al-Ahram said,
+to a top government official, whose mummy was enclosed inside, Al-Ahram

 citing Egypt's antiquities minister, Mohamed Ibrahim.